delattre1/go-github-actions-v2/README.md

 - Now we are pushing a new tag, the expected result would be a new version on our DockerHub
 ![sh4-after-pushing-tag]

-- Here we can confirm that the image was build and uploaded with success!
+- Here we can confirm that the image was built and uploaded with success!
 ![sh5-dockerhub-sample]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>